 I clean and disinfect with F10, a high-end veterinary product.

 As you can see, the above bird was feeling pretty damn miserable back then.
-She turned out to be very wise, smart, persistent (setting goals for herself, to entertain herself, which was a big eye opener for me) and highly inquisitive.
+She turned out to be very wise, smart, persistent (setting goals for herself, to entertain herself, which was a big eye-opener for me) and highly inquisitive.
 She stayed with me for six months, through the winter.
 She left with a fresh set of feathers and a heck of a lot more energy.
 I’ll say!
 She really stunned me when I released her.
 She instantly shot up incredibly high, did three circles to find her bearings, then headed home, half a mile north.
 She was looking very different by then.
 She briefly reconnected with me, right after I released her.
-I have also seen seen her again later, once or twice.
+I have also seen her again later, once or twice.

 Below is a photo of that same bird, taken much later.
-Her coloring is not remarkable; she looks like most other pigeons out there.
+Her colouring is not remarkable; she looks like most other pigeons out there.
 Pigeons recognize individual human faces, but we humans have a heck of a lot of trouble recognizing their “faces”.

 My third rehab pigeon had been attacked.
 I initially assumed that it had been a raptor attack or something, but later started suspecting – for several reasons; I’ll spare you the details – that one or more anonymous people around me were behind it, again.